-Have you ever noticed that once Jan/Feb rolls around things start to get tough?
+Have you ever noticed that once Jan/Feb rolls around things start to get tough in your homeschool?

 But don’t worry, there is the glimmer of hope that spring will be arriving soon, and summer won’t be far behind.